 In 2020, the National Environmental Education Foundation (NEEF) collaborated with the Bureau of Land Management (BLM) to fund a Greening STEM Demonstration Project.
-The \$10k sponsorship award supported a holistic STEM program that infused agency science and resources into school curricula focused on student-directed investigations of relevant topics of research, local environmental issues, or problems affecting local public lands.
+The \$10k award supported a holistic STEM program that infused agency science and resources into school curricula focused on student-directed investigations of relevant topics of research, local environmental issues, or problems affecting local public lands.
 The funding allowed for BLM staff to work alongside formal and nonformal educators to design and deliver STEM programming that engaged youth in place-based learning and environmental monitoring.
+In 2021 two additional Greening STEM grants were awarded.

 The BLM continues to collaborate with NEEF to build the capacity of BLM field sites to use components of NEEF's Greening STEM model (www.neefusa.org/eeweek/greening-stem) to design and deliver STEM programming.
-This year, there is \$40,000 available to issue grants ranging from \$5,000 to \$10,000 each for projects during the 2021-2022 academic school year.
+This year, it is anticipated that there will be \$64,500 available to issue grants ranging from \$5,000 to \$10,000 each for projects during the 2022-2023 academic school year.